Sakura no Uta

 Sakura no Uta: Sakura no Mori no Ue o Mau (サクラノ詩－櫻の森の上を舞う－) is a Japanese adult visual novel developed by Makura and released on October 23, 2015 for Windows.
 It is Makura's third game after H2O: Footprints in the Sand and Root After and Another.
+The plot explores topics related to art and aesthetics, such as aestheticism, mimesis and the nature of artistic genius, incorporating references to literary figures such as Oscar Wilde and Kenji Miyazawa.

 Gameplay

 The gameplay requires almost no interaction from the player as nearly the entire duration of the game is spent on simply reading the text that will appear on the screen; this text represents either dialogue between the various characters, or the inner thoughts of the protagonist.
 There is a single choice that the player gets to make which determines which girl the protagonist chooses.
 There are six main plot lines that the player will have the chance to experience, one for each of the heroines in the story.
 In order to view the six plot lines to their entirety, the player will have to replay the game multiple times and choose a different choice at the single decision point in order to further the plot in an alternate direction.
 A true ending will be available after the completion of the stories of all the heroines.